You want smart political talk without the meltdowns?

 How would that balance out?

-We've got to support this guy, because this is wrong.
+We've got to support this guy because this is wrong.

-The Democrat Party and Democrats and should not be picking the Republican nominee, and that's what they're trying to do.
+The Democrat Party and Democrats should not be picking the Republican nominee, and that's what they're trying to do.

-And that I mean this this stuff is crazy.
+And this stuff is crazy.

-So we have got to stand up and we've got to fight this stuff, but this the persecution through the court system and through the legal system of Donald Trump is absolutely wrong.
+But the persecution through the court system and through the legal system of Donald Trump is absolutely wrong.

 It's never happened in history.